unraid/docs/docs/unraid-os/manual/changing-the-flash-device.md

 * USB 2.0 devices are typically recommended over USB 3.0 as they tend to be more reliable and universally recognized by computers.
 * The USB device must contain a unique GUID in its programmable ROM.
-* The USB device should at least 2 GB in size.
+* The USB device should be at least 2 GB in size.
 To simplify manual installs we recommend 32 GB max capacity, but larger devices can work as well.
 * Physical size is only relevant when it comes to your server's physical location and setup.
 * Using a reputable brand, from a reputable vendor, offers some reassurance of durability, but not every vendor is the same.